 Shopping in downtown also offers a change of pace to the numerous suburban malls throughout the rest of the city.
 From stores specializing in vintage clothing, to stores with clothing and novelty items, Downtown Fresno has shopping options that reflect the diverse ethnic makeup of the area.
 Downtown Fresno is also home to the only Jaguar dealership in the region.

 Downtown Fresno’s shopping and dining scene benefits from being adjacent to some of the best entertainment options in Fresno.
-Many of these businesses are within walking distance of popular attractions such as Chukchansi Park, Selland Arena, William Saroyan Theater, Club One Casino and more.
+Many of these businesses are within walking distance of popular attractions such as Chukchansi Park, Selland Arena, William Saroyan Theater and Club One Casino.

 As development has progressed, other areas within downtown have begun to develop their own unique attractions.
-The Brewery District, just south of Chukchansi Park includes three of the Central Valley’s best breweries.
-Further north, the Cultural Arts District is home to several new housing developments offering urban living options as well as a recently established park to help facilitate the growing popularity of Arts & Culture events in the area.
+The Brewery District, just south of Chukchansi Park includes several of the Central Valley’s best breweries.
+Within the next year a new tasting room and cocktail bar are scheduled to open.
+Farther north, the Cultural Arts District is home to several new housing developments offering urban living options as well as a recently established park to help facilitate the growing popularity of arts and culture events in the area.

 For visitors, Downtown Fresno also has free one-hour parking at city-owned garages, as well as free parking at meters after 6 p.m. on non-event nights.
 For more information on dining in Downtown Fresno, visit downtownfresno.org for an up-to-date list of dining options in the area.

 Whether you’re here for a sporting event or catching a show at one of several historic theaters, Downtown Fresno has something for everyone.

 Whether you want to sit down to a relaxing meal with an elegant atmosphere or need to grab a bite on the run, you’ll find the dining options in Fresno to be plentiful, varied and most importantly, delicious.
 These establishments are situated close to unique shopping destinations.